 - 1. All players must be in the batting order.
 In double-header leagues, the batting order will run consecutive. - 2.
 Every player must play at least three defensive innings unless he elects not to play defense.
 If so, he must notify the other manager before the fourth inning. - 3.
-Teams cannot pick up players who have not paid to play in that Draft league. - 4.
+Teams cannot pick up players who have not paid to play in that Draft league - 4.
 Maximum number of fielders is 11.
 Managers may borrow Silver- or Bronzerated players from a team on a bye week but cannot borrow Gold-rated players from a bye team.
 The conference coordinator may choose to assign these borrowed players.
 If there are no bye teams, managers may borrow from their opponent. - a.
-If loaned players come from a bye team, the first loaned player will catch, the second loaned player will play right field, and a third loaned player will play right-center field.
+If borrowed players come from a bye team, the first borrowed player will catch, the second borrowed player will play right field, and a third borrowed player will play right-center field.
 If this sequence is not followed, the borrowing team must give two runs per player to the opponent for out-of-position players.
-These runs cannot
+These runs cannot be waived. - b.
+If loaned players come from an opponent, the first loaned player will catch.
 If the short-handed team's catcher cannot play elsewhere, the short-handed manager will choose where in the infield the loaned player is used defensively.
 If additional loaned players are needed, the short-handed manager will choose where in the infield they will play defensively.
 No runs will be given an opponent for these players.
 Note: An injured player unable to bat may catch.